nmata010/nmata010.github.io/_posts/2025-10-24-training_a_yolo_model.md

 ## Next Steps
 Since this is just an experiment there's an easy way out: abandon the overhead videos & stick to ground level.
 But in a real-world scenario, that's typically not an option.

 I want to think through how I would solve this in the real world.
-I think the first-next-step is to address the domain shift by using training data actually represents my target usecase.
+The first-next-step is to address the domain shift by using training data that actually represents my target usecase.

 There is no shortage of places to get training data.
-Kaggle and Hugging Face host plenty of datasets, with plenty of 'pothole' specific ones, but the quality can vary and we risk the same situation as earlier - training data that doesn't represent the use-case.
+Kaggle and Hugging Face host plenty of datasets, with lots of 'pothole' specific ones, but the quality can vary and we risk the same situation as earlier - training data that doesn't represent the use-case.

 I think a more reliable approach might be to create some custom training data which would involve
 1. Sourcing representative images.
 This could be done via licensing or taking original photography.